TownLake/blog-samrhea-legacy/content/pages/about/index.md

 You know what else doesn't really matter?
 Your grades.
 I had a perfect GPA in all coursework across every subject and department they sent Plan II students to attend - and the only time that achievement impacts my life is when I wake up in a cold sweat thinking I bombed a test and lost my precious `4.0`, something that amuses my wife endlessly.
 Your grades only matter if they can become something your spouse enjoys teasing you about.

+## Inputs and Tools

+I also keep a current inventory of what I rely on as I go about my day; current roster [here](https://blog.samrhea.com/pages/inputs-and-tools).

 *The profile image on this site was created by the spectacular [Kari Linder](https://twitter.com/kkblinder?s=20).*